 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Las Vegas air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Las Vegas is currently 1.5 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|